Kayli/logspub/philosophy-of-math.md

 - reverse mathematics
   - program in mathematical logic that seeks to determine which axioms are required to prove theorems of mathematics
-  - can briefly be described as "going backwards from the theorems to the axioms",
+  - can briefly be described as "going backwards from the theorems to the axioms"
     - in contrast to the ordinary mathematical practice of deriving theorems from axioms
   - can be conceptualized as sculpting out necessary conditions from sufficient ones